kalegd/DigitalBacon-UI/docs/DelayedClickHandler.md

 # DelayedClickHandler

-DelayedClickHandler class provides functionality for handling delayed click events.

-## Constructor

-### `constructor()`

-Creates a new instance of the DelayedClickHandler class.
+DelayedClickHandler provides functionality for triggering code that must occur in response to a pointer click.
+This is required due to pointer events being triggered via polling rather than event listeners

 ## Methods

-- `setup()`: Sets up the DelayedClickHandler by adding necessary event listeners based on the active device type.
-This method is called internally to initialize the handler.
-- `trigger(callback: Function)`: Triggers a delayed click event by adding a callback function to the list of listeners.
-The callback function will be executed after a short delay.
+- `trigger(callback: Function)`: Assumes a real click/touchend event has occurred within the last 30ms.
+The callback will be added to the queue to be processed 30ms after said event event

 ## Notes

-- The DelayedClickHandler class is designed to handle click events with a short delay, typically used to handle interactions such as button clicks.
-- It is primarily used to address browser compatibility issues, particularly with Safari, where certain elements like popups and file inputs cannot be triggered directly with a click event outside of an event listener.
+- This is primarily used to address browser compatibility issues, particularly with Safari, where certain elements like popups and file inputs cannot be triggered directly with a click event outside of an event listener
-- The `setup()` method initializes the DelayedClickHandler by adding event listeners based on the active device type.
-For non-XR devices, it sets up event listeners for 'click' or 'touchend' events.
-- The `trigger()` method is used to trigger a delayed click event by adding a callback function to the list of listeners.
-The callback function will be executed after a short delay, allowing time for other event listeners to handle any immediate interactions.